Revised: May 17, 2021

 Why the sign-up form?

 Age group directors use the signup numbers to prepare the tryout configurations based on expected attendance.
 We also use the information to facilitate the check-in process.
-The sign-up form can be found here.
 Note that signing up for the tryout is not the same as registering for the fall season.
-Registration for fall 2018 will run May 15 – June 15.
+Registration for Fall 2021 will run May 18 – May 28.
 All players registered within that timeframe are guaranteed a spot on a team.

 If your child is in Pre-K, kindergarten or first grade in the spring season, there are no tryouts.